-Starting on Monday, March 30, 2015, Capital Community College will begin to offer the ability to obtain official transcripts in an electronic format (e-Transcript).
+Capital Community College now offers the ability to obtain official transcripts in an electronic format (e-Transcript).
 Current and former students will be able to request official e-Transcripts to be sent to other educational institutions, potential employers, or any other appropriate entities.

-- Current and Recent Students: Students who have been issued a NetID and password should login to myCommNet, then click on Banner Student and Faculty Self-Service Link (top right hand box), Select Capital Community College if asked, Click on Student Records, Click on Transcripts Box, Click on Request Official Transcripts, and Click on Access the Transcript Ordering Site link. - Former Students: Students who have not been issued a NetID, please use the following link: https://exchange.parchment.com/send/adds/index.php?main\page=login&s\id=7sCLDESLXnimJFgZ to submit an official e-Transcript request.
+• Current and Recent Students: Students who have been issued a NetID and password should login to myCommNet, then click on Banner Student and Faculty Self-Service Link (top right hand box), Select Capital Community College if asked, Click on Student Records, Click on Transcripts Box, Click on Request Official Transcripts, and Click on Access the Transcript Ordering Site link.

+• Former Students: Students who have not been issued a NetID, please use the following link: https://exchange.parchment.com/send/adds/index. php?main_page=login&s_id=7sCLDESLXnimJFgZ to submit an official e-Transcript request.
 Please ensure that your last name, first name, date of birth and last four digits of your SSN are entered correctly so that your request can be processed in a timely manner.